VisualFP/docs/SA/design_concept/content/design/design_evaluation_iteration_2.typ

      beginners, and easier to implement for VisualFP.]

-   - #[Another approach is to bake knowledge about function application right into the visual language.
-This would mean that the application takes apart curried functions into it's separate nested values, and offer a dedicated block for each argument in the form of holes to be filled.
+   - #[Another approach is to bake knowledge about function application right into the visual language, which would allow to offer a more elaborated application experience.
+For example, the system could take curried functions apart until the value matches the inferred target value, offering all intermediate parameters as type-holes.

      This approach would be more restrictive than explicit application, with the advantage of being more concise.
 It would also make use of